 Samantha Hayes is a leading New Zealand journalist and presenter, currently anchoring Stuff’s ThreeNews Live at 6pm.
 Beginning her career at 17 with an exclusive Nightline story, she became one of the country’s youngest newsreaders by 23.
 Over 15 years, Samantha has fronted major programmes, reporting on climate change in Antarctica, the Syrian refugee crisis, and the rise of Lorde.
 As co-anchor of Newshub Live at 6pm from 2016, she covered events including US elections and Prince Harry’s wedding, interviewing world leaders and celebrities across Europe, Africa, America, India, Antarctica, and the Middle East.
 Beyond the newsroom, she has hosted the New Zealand Business Hall of Fame and An Evening with Sir Richard Branson.
 Winner of Dancing with the Stars 2018, she raised over $120,000 for NZ Riding for the Disabled.
 A Victoria University graduate, Samantha champions environmental and philanthropic causes, while enjoying mountaineering, baking, and life with her two children.

 Tony Alexander was Chief Economist at the BNZ for almost 25 years and has been out on his own as an independent economist since late-2019.
 He distributes the free weekly “Tony’s View” publication to over 10,000 subscribers each week, writes a weekly column for NZ Herald, and speaks at about 80 functions a year around New Zealand.
-He also runs five monthly surveys which give coalface insight into what is happening in NZ industry and the housing market in particular.
+He also runs five monthly surveys which give coalface insight into what is happening in New Zealand industry and the housing market in particular.

 Have a look at the 2025 highlights!